 And they drop by.
 This cultural difference has taken a long time to sink in.
 When was the last time you dropped in on someone?

 If you're over 50, you'd barely remember it.
 If you're under 40, you might never have dropped by anyone's place or been dropped by on your whole life.
 It's practically disappeared from our culture, probably forever.

 In Mexico, I've had two people drop by on the same day.
-Not that I'm so popular, it just so happened that out of my small circle, two of them decided to stop by.
 Once six people knocked on my door at 10:00 at night.